objcio/articles/2014-08-02-dependency-injection.md

 @end
 ```

 The dependency can be captured in an instance variable, or in a property.
-The example above uses a read-only property to make it a little harder to tamper with it.
+The example above uses a read-only property to make it a little harder to tamper with.

 It may look odd to inject NSUserDefaults, and that's where this example may fall short.
 Remember, NSUserDefaults is standing in for "dependency that creates trouble."
 It would make more sense for the injected value to be an abstraction (that is, an `id` satisfying some protocol) instead of a concrete object.
 But I'm going to wave my hands in order to keep going with the examples.